workingj/LEARN/css.md

 ### HTML Meta Tags

 - [`viewport` Meta Tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag#viewport_basics)
 - is the total viewable area for a user this area varies depending on device.
-  - Based on the size of the viewport, the meta tag (<meta>) is used to instruct the browser on how to render the webpage’s scale and dimensions
+  - Based on the size of the viewport, the `<meta>` is used to instruct the browser on how to render the webpage’s scale and dimensions

   - ```html
     <meta name="viewport" content="width=device-width, initial-scale=1">
     ```